-Ultimately, choose only reliable web hosts that use up-to-date software and frameworks and can maintain a high security level.
-Speaking of ‘up-to-dateness’, updating all your software, including PHP versions, versions of modules and server’s operating system should be among your top priorities as well.
+Ultimately, choose only reliable web hosts that use up-to-date software and frameworks and can maintain a high-security level.
+Speaking of ‘up-to-dateness’, updating all your software, including PHP versions, versions of modules and the server’s operating system should be among your top priorities as well.

 5. Secure Your Passwords